MickaeliOS/OCPizza/README.md

 # OpenClassrooms-P6-OCPizza

 Let's take a break from the coding projects and start focusing about project management.
-In the current project, our focus is on building the functional specifications for OCPizza, a pizza restaurant that requires a system upgrade to meet their evolving needs.
+In the current project, our focus is on building the functional specifications for OCPizza, a chain of pizza restaurants that requires a system upgrade to meet their evolving needs.

 The key objectives are as follows: